biox/clist/README.md

 To install:

 1. clone the repository.
-2. change to the clist directory and source `scripts/quickdeploy` to build and install clist.
+2. run `make clean install` to compile + install clist.

 ## Configuration